NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/fish/fish-count-summary.md

 #### Wadeable Streams

 We can visualize abundance of each species for a particular site and event.
-In this tutorial, let's first look at the total number of captures for each species per pass at Blue River during the Fall of 2024.
+In this tutorial, let's first look at the total number of captures for each species per pass at Blue River during the Spring of 2024.

     # Subset summary data by eventID